The Science of Us vs Them

 - Is there any hope that we can unite as one people?

 National unity seems like a fantasy these days.
-Diversity, Equity and Inclusion efforts haven’t brought people closer.
+Diversity, Equity and Inclusion (DEI) efforts haven’t brought people closer.
+Some DEI efforts were made to meet quotas instead of bringing people together.
 Leaders are longing for solutions to bridge divides and heal scars rooted in so many group identities.

 - Democrats vs Republicans.